-Christine M. Low, PhD is a staff psychologist with Bradley Hospital, providing clinical service, research collaboration, and supervision of predoctoral and postdoctoral trainees and medical residents at the Bradley/Hasbro Children's Research Center and The Warren Alpert Medical School of Brown University.
+Christine M. Low, PhD is chief psychologist at Bradley Hospital, where she provides clinical service, research collaboration, and supervision of predoctoral and postdoctoral trainees and medical residents at the Bradley Hasbro Children's Research Center and The Warren Alpert Medical School of Brown University.

-Low earned her doctoral degree in child clinical psychology from The Pennsylvania State University.
+Dr. Low earned her doctoral degree in child clinical psychology from The Pennsylvania State University.
 She completed her predoctoral clinical internship at the University of Washington School of Medicine and her postdoctoral fellowship in Early Childhood at Bradley Hospital and The Warren Alpert Medical School of Brown University.
-She joined the faculty at The Warren Alpert Medical School of Brown University in 2005.
+Dr. Low joined the faculty at The Warren Alpert Medical School of Brown University in 2005.

 Baker, B.L., McIntyre, L.L., Blacher, J., Crnic, K., Edelbrock, C., & Low, C. (2003).
 Preschool children with and without developmental delay: Behavior problems and parenting stress over time.
 Journal of Intellectual Disability Research, 47, 217 – 230.

 Brown, E. and Low, C. M. (2008).
 Chaotic living conditions and sleep problems associated with children’s responses to academic challenge.
 Journal of Family Psychology, 22 (6), 920-923.

 Coyne, L.W., Low, C.M., Miller, A.L., Seifer, R., & Dickstein, S. (2007).
 Mothers' empathic understanding of their toddlers: Associations with maternal depression and sensitivity.
 The Journal of Child and Family Studies, 16 (4) 483-497.